NishanRanabhat/TNCodebase/examples/states/prebuilt_states/states_prebuilt_README.md

 ## Overview

 This directory contains examples using TNCodebase's **prebuilt state templates**.
-These templates provide simple configurations for common initial states used in MPS simulations.
+These templates provide simple configurations for common initial states used in MPS (TDVP and DMRG) simulations.

 **What are initial states?**
 - Starting point for DMRG, TDVP, and other MPS algorithms